MannLabs/alphatims/README.md

 ---
 ## How to contribute

 All contributions are welcome.
 Feel free to post a new issue or clone the repository and create a PR with a new branch.
+For mote information see [the Contributors License Agreement](misc/CLA.md)